-The diversity of employees, labor organizations and the evolving regulatory frameworks in turn have led to new and innovative automation of processes.
+The diversity of employees, labour organizations and the evolving regulatory frameworks, in turn, have led to new and innovative automation of processes.
 The new forms of cooperation and efforts to increase the engagement of employees have also led to a whole new lot of HR tech solutions.
 From onboarding to learning and development, everything that might make work engaging can be digitally supported.

 Deloitte has produced a nice graphical representation of the development of digital HR solutions over time.